rafalp/misago_docker/README.md

 Overriding configuration
 ------------------------

-You can override default configuration by creating dedicated file:

 To override configuration in `docker-compose.yml`, create `docker-compose.override.yml` file next to it, and re-define selected parts in it.
 For example, to change default HTTP for NGINX proxy from 80 to 8080, you can include following configuration in your override:

 ```yml